Rohini-Microsoft/Task-Management-in-Microsoft-Sustainability-Manager-Solution-Accelerator/README.md

 ### Prerequisites and Costs

-Apart from having a [Power platform license](https://learn.microsoft.com/en-us/power-platform/admin/pricing-billing-skus), to deploy this solution accelerator, ensure you have access to [Microsot sustainability manager](https://www.microsoft.com/en-us/sustainability/microsoft-sustainability-manager) with the necessary permissions to the features.
+Apart from having a [Power platform license](https://learn.microsoft.com/en-us/power-platform/admin/pricing-billing-skus), to deploy this solution accelerator, ensure you have access to [Microsot Sustainability Manager](https://www.microsoft.com/en-us/sustainability/microsoft-sustainability-manager) with the necessary permissions to the features.

 Check the [International availability of Microsoft Cloud for sustainability](https://learn.microsoft.com/en-us/industry/sustainability/availability) page and select a **region** where the services are available.